January 28

 By age 13, Lisa Culp knew she wanted to make a difference in the community and did so by helping those who founded Sacramento Loaves & Fishes bring food to people experiencing homelessness.
 A long-time activist and voice for justice and human rights, Lisa spent 10 years working in Nicaragua with children orphaned by the Contra war and with microloan projects for women.
 When she returned to the United States, she continued working with those struggling to survive by creating various programs with Sacramento Loaves & Fishes and Sacramento Cottage Housing.

 One of the projects Lisa designed grew into the nonprofit Women’s Empowerment (WE), which Lisa still leads today.
 WE educates and empowers women who are homeless in Sacramento with the skills and confidence necessary to secure a job, create a healthy lifestyle, and regain a home for themselves and their children.
-Since its founding 23 years ago, more than 1,800 women once homeless have graduated from WE with their 4,000 children.
+Since its founding 23 years ago, more than 1,800 women, once homeless, have graduated from WE.

 Lisa is a member of the Sacramento Employment and Training Agency Community Action Board and the Sacramento Women’s Commission.
 She studied at UCLA and University of Grenoble in France and received her bachelor’s degree from UC Davis.